 As one of the smaller countries in Europe, many visitors to Belgium are surprised to learn it has not one but three official languages: Dutch, French and German.
 This is not just because variety is the spice of life –

 Travel safety advice for people travelling to Belgium.
 Free up-to-date specialist advice on risks, scams, areas to avoid, things to know, vaccination and alerts.
 Have your questions about safety in Belgium answered by a professional.

 When you think of a European summer, you usually think of long, hot days on the French, Italian or Spanish coasts, not sheltering under an umbrella in the centre of Brussels.
 With high rainfall, harsh winters and very a

 In other places it may be infectious diseases, but in a country like Belgium where the national delicacies include beer, chocolate and hot chips, the main thing you’re in danger of picking up is a couple of extra kilo

 Like many of its European counterparts, Belgium is a relatively safe country with few threats to travellers safety.
 Like most countries, crime rates tend to be higher in the bigger cities than in rural areas, but seriou

 Stay safe with World Nomads travel safety alerts - follow us

 busy train stations across Belgium hit by a 24-hour strike by rail workers.
-Eurostar running London to Lille then by coach to Brussels.about 6 years ago
+Eurostar running London to Lille then by coach to Brussels.over 6 years ago

 extreme weather Europe.
 Scorching temperatures are being blamed for 500 deaths in Belgium since March. http://bit.ly/d2MfXlover 6 years ago